rventers/fedora-kde-setup/README.md

   - Runs `dnf upgrade --refresh` to install all available updates from enabled repos.

 ### Install Software
-#### Installs the following pieces of software (or the applications you specify in dnf-packages.txt)
   - Installs packages defined in `dnf-install.txt`.

 ### Enable Flatpak and Packages